StevenBlack/intl/readme.md

 ----
 #### `cINTLMemento::lExplicit`

-Logical true if the localization is explicit.
+`.T.` if the localization is explicit.
 Explicit localization localizes only objects containing "INTL" properties or have associated references to an INTL object in members named oINTL.